 You want more than just lip service.
 It is fine for people to have reservations, doubts, and concerns.

-You need to surface these doubts and reservations, even hostility.
-It is healthy people for people to vent their feelings.
+You need to surface these doubts, reservations, and even hostility.
+It is healthy for people to vent their feelings.

 Issues can be addressed once they are in the open.
 If they remain hidden, they fester.
 Misunderstandings can be quickly cleared up, and genuine issues can be addressed.